Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/v/VASP/README.md

 The VASP EasyConfig files for LUMI are build upon those of the CSCS repository, with Makefiles specifically for LUMI.

+### 6.4.2

+-   build01

+    - Plain build with high optimization, but no source code modifications.

+-   build02

+    - A few patches to the source code to improve the disk I/O on LUMI which led to slow startup times.
+This is the recommended version.

 ### 6.4.1

 -   build01